 Demographic and social behavior, relevant for the well-being of people, is embedded in a broader set of social forces and environmental constraints.
 We live within a network structure of social relationships and within the limits set by the physical environment.
 Conversely, demographic trends and shocks may lead to social change and to environmental consequences.
-The key ambition of the group in this research area is to understand how demographic processes are inter-related with social and environmental change.
+The key ambition of the group in this research area is to understand how demographic processes are interrelated with social and environmental change.

 The rapid and widespread use of smartphones and digital technologies is a major social transformation of our times.
 What are the implications for our health and well-being?
 How do they vary by demographic characteristics, including age, sex, and parental status?
-What types of inequalities may be driven by technological advances and the increasing presence of automated systems in our lives?
+What types of inequalities might be driven by technological advances and the increasing presence of automated systems in our lives?
 Addressing these questions is important to predict the future of our societies, to anticipate social conflicts or negative consequences on our health, to reap the benefits of the digitalization of our lives, and to devise appropriate policy interventions.

 Climate change and disease outbreaks are among the top environmental transformations that are intimately related to demographic processes.
 Although they manifest themselves on different time scales, they are both fueled by population processes and they both have an unequal impact on different demographic groups.
 The relationships between population dynamics and the environment are far from being fully theorized, and an improved understanding of these processes is urgently needed.

 Economic and demographic transformations may lead to social change.
 For example, lower fertility and the increased participation of women in the labor force have implications for differences in social status and roles by gender.
 These, in turn, have consequences for demographic processes by affecting partnership formation and stability.
-Understanding these dynamics is key to design effective social policies.
+Understanding these dynamics is key to designing effective social policies.

 New substantive research questions at the intersection of social and environmental dynamics in a digitized world also force us to rethink strategies for the measurement and modeling of population processes.
-We combine analyses of existing survey data with our own data collection efforts and we develop new approaches that include the use of simulations, social media breadcrumbs, and network analysis.
+We combine analyses of existing survey data with our own data collection efforts, and we develop new approaches that include the use of simulations, social media breadcrumbs, and network analysis.

-Current projects are organized around three main inter-related clusters:
+Current projects are organized around three main interrelated clusters:

-Social and Behavioral Determinants of Health and Well-being
+Social and Behavioral Determinants of Health and Well-Being

 The Natural Environment

 We focus on climate change and disease outbreaks.
-We develop formal models to understand the consequences of demographic variables on disease dynamics and we leverage digital technologies to monitor and understand the social and behavioral responses to disease outbreaks.
+We develop formal models to understand the consequences of demographic variables on disease dynamics, and we leverage digital technologies to monitor and understand the social and behavioral responses to disease outbreaks.
 In the context of climate change research, we assess how demographic change affects the demand for energy-intensive goods, with implications for carbon emissions.
 We also assess the differential demographic impact of climate-induced disasters.